 Many organizations find themselves at the mercy of employees *

-Employees must carry out most, if not all, of the following steps:
+Employees must carry out many of the following steps:

-This is a very inefficient process and leaves the door open to human error.
+This is an inefficient process and leaves the door open to human error.

-Even if mobile employees utilize mapping software like Google Maps or MapQuest to determine the trip distance, accuracy can still suffer, and inefficiency can still result.
+Even if mobile workers utilize Google Maps or MapQuest to determine trip distance, accuracy can still suffer, and inefficiency can still result.

-Mapping tools by default look for the shortest time between point A and point B. Often the shortest route takes the least time, but interstate travel can make a longer route the fastest.
+Mapping tools look for the shortest time between point A and point B. However, interstate travel can make a longer route the fastest.